Maldives - An Awesome Snorkeling Destination

 Our San Diego AAA travel agency had NO info on Maldives, they said it’s too far, too expensive.
 And yet, Maldives beckoned us...
 We booked on Expedia so we could buy trip insurance.

 Everyone asked, was it worth the trip?
 Yes.
 With anything under 10 days to spend – maybe, maybe not.
-But 2 weeks, 3 islands, and a million fish later, I say YES.
+But two weeks, three islands, and a million fish later, I say YES.